 Resources for Critical Analysis

-Available in its own user-friendly interface, Points of View Reference Center provides a balance of materials from all viewpoints with main essays, leading political magazines from all sides of the political spectrum, newspapers, radio and television news transcripts, primary source documents and reference books.
+Points of View Reference Center provides a balance of materials from all viewpoints with main essays, leading political magazines from all sides of the political spectrum, newspapers, radio and television news transcripts, primary source documents and reference books.
 The database also offers related images and supplementary research guides for writing position papers, developing arguments and debating.

 The content in Points of View Reference Center supports curriculum standards that ask students to analyze informational texts and hone their critical thinking skills.
-In addition, the database includes the following features and benefits:
+In addition, the interface includes the following features and benefits:

 - Reading level indicators (Lexile Measures) to provide educators with an estimate of the search result’s reading difficulty and the approximate grade level reading ability required for comprehension